-A fruit then grows pushing the nut away from the stem, so that the nut ends up on the bottom of the fruit.
+At first, the nut is far bigger than the fruit above it, but the fruit grows to many times the size of the nut, pushing the nut away from the stem, with the nut remaining in its place on the bottom of the fruit.

 The nut is more valuable than the fruit, however, so often the fruit is just discarded in pursuit of the nut.
 Sometimes, the fruit is allowed to just fall off the tree, and it and its nut are harvested from there.

 Per 2 to 5 kg of fruit (5 to 10 lbs), there will be about 500 g (a pound) of the nuts produced.

 The nut has a double shell.
 The nut is first pink, then green as it ripens, changing to greyish green then greyish brown as it reaches full maturity.

 The nut’s outer shell contains “urushiol”, the same allergen that is in poison oak, poison ivy, and poison sumac.
 Not surprisingly, therefore, this toxic outer shell can cause dermatitis in some people.

 Cashew nuts are always processed, consequently, to remove this outer shell.
 The processing must be done in a certain way, because if the shell is not opened properly, the toxin will get on the nut making it unfit for selling, let alone eating.

 Most companies heat process the nut to make the shell easy to remove by steaming and/or boiling the nut in oil.
 The actual process of removing the shell after that is manual.
 A worker can process about 80 kg (175 pounds) of cashew nuts a day, using a specially designed machine with blades and cutters.